ni/semi-test-library-dotnet/docs/UserGuide/advanced/BestPracticesForWritingExtensionMethodsInSTL.md

 ### Reusability and Modularity

-- When adding multiple high-level extension methods for a certain instrument with common, repeated code that can be reused between methods, extract that code into a separate method and refactor your methods to use it.
+- When multiple extension methods share code, extract the reusable code into a separate method and refactor your methods to use it.

 - :heavy_check_mark: **Do**
-  - If all of your methods are part of the same .cs file, then place the new method within that same .cs file and mark it as a `private` method.
+  - If all of your methods are part of the same .cs file, place the new method within that same .cs file and mark it as a `private` method.
-  - If your methods are spread across multiple .cs files, then add the new method to an `internal static class Utilities` class within the namespace for the instrument type being worked on, and mark it as an `internal` method.
+  - If your methods are spread across multiple .cs files, add the new method to an `internal static class Utilities` class within the namespace for the instrument type being worked on, and mark it as an `internal` method.
 If no such Class exists, create it (for example [`ExcludeSpecificChannel`](https://github.com/ni/semi-test-library-dotnet/blob/12282644789e1f03018b6e3e024829d405ddad1d/SemiconductorTestLibrary.Extensions/source/InstrumentAbstraction/DCPower/Utilities.cs#L7)).
 - :x: **Don't**
   - STL Contributors Only: Never refactor existing methods to use the new method.
 Only focus on the methods being added.